-Note: Your presentation of case studies and a class picture are scheduled for the last meeting.
+Note: There is no class meeting on March 21 and April 4.
+A class picture and your presentation of case studies are scheduled for the last class meeting.

 APPENDIX Case Study Expectations

 I. Introduction (1 page)

 In this case, you will assess the financial condition of a city government.
 You will examine the (1) Budget and (2) Financial Reports (CAFR) of a large U.S. city of your choice.
 The city must have at least 100,000 population.
 Additionally, your city must have a recent Budget and CAFR available online, because you will need to download and use both documents for this research.
 Interpreting financial reports is one of the most important skills for a public manager.
 Your report should be organized into two major sections.
 In the first section, you will present the social, economic, and fiscal characteristics of your city.
 In the second section, you will develop the financial analysis of your city.